-The Company's revenue amounted to EUR 405 million as of 31 December 2019.
-The Company focuses on revenue as a key performance measure which might create an incentive for revenue to be recognized before the risks and rewards have been transferred.
-Based on this we consider the recognition of revenue in the correct period significant to our audit and a key audit matter.
+The Company's revenue from contracts with customers amounted to EUR 405 million as at 31 December 2019.
+Revenue is recognized when all the 5 step criteria of IFRS 15 - Revenue from Contracts with Customers are met.
+The Group focuses on revenue as a key performance measure which might create an incentive for revenues to be recognized before all the 5 step criteria above met especially for significant customers close to yearend.